Bebearia flaminia

 Bebearia flaminia, the Flaminia forester, is a butterfly in the family Nymphalidae.
 It is found in Nigeria, Cameroon, Equatorial Guinea, the Republic of the Congo, the Central African Republic, the Democratic Republic of the Congo and western Uganda.
 The habitat consists of forests.

+E. flaminia Stgr.
+(40e) recalls Euphaedra spatiosa, especially beneath.

 The larvae feed on an unidentified dicotyledonous bush.